 TradeStation vs Robinhood

-TradeStation is the best option for experienced traders.
+TradeStation is one of the alternatives for experienced traders to choose from.
 The trading platform is designed for professional traders who prefer to trade in large volumes on a wide range of products and have access to a dynamic investment research software platform.

 TradeStation surpasses other platforms by providing various investment classes and a wealth of educational resources to help users become better, smarter traders.